Mar Lodge estate is one of Scotland’s premier areas for nature conservation, and much of the ground is protected.

 Red Squirrels’ coats can turn almost grey in winter, but they are still conspicuous with their tufted ears; they don’t hibernate so you have a good chance of seeing them hunting for fresh food or looking for their earlier stores.

 In winter you are more likely to see greater numbers of Red Deer along the glens and in the open valleys as they search for forage in the snow.

-Red Squirrels sightings become more frequent as they are increasingly active during spring.
-They are seeking to regain weight after the lean winter, and their dull winter coats are becoming a more vibrant red.
+Red Squirrel sightings become more frequent as they are increasingly active during spring.
+They seek to regain weight after the lean winter, and their dull winter coats become a more vibrant red.

 Spring is a busy time for the Black Grouse as they vie for females with their fabulous displays on the lek sites.
 You’d have to be up very early to catch this, but they roost in the trees so you may see them during the day as well.